soniaturcotte/soniaturcotte.com/writing/book-roundup-oct-dec-2024.md

 ## Intermezzo by Sally Rooney

-The way she writes about disability and neurodiversity is gross, and as a bonus we also have insufferable characters and lots of unpleasant, unsexy sex.
+The way she writes about disability and neurodiversity is gross, and as a bonus, we also have insufferable characters and lots of unpleasant, unsexy sex.
 Not chic to get het up about Rooney but this was disappointing.